build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ## Conclusion

 Congratulations!
 You have finished the tutorial on creating an ETL pipeline with Amazon EMR and Apache Spark.
-In this tutorial, we learnt how we can extract the data from Amazon S3, and then transform the data based on our requirement, by simply using a Glue ETL (pySpark) job.
-And then finally analyze the data using using SQL via Amazon Athena.
+In this tutorial, we learnt how we can extract the data from S3, transform the data based on our requirements by using a AWS Glue ETL (`pySpark`) job, and finally, to analyze the data using SQL via Athena.